NotFoundError/nosticker_bot/README.md

 This simple telegram bot was created to solve only one task - to delete FUCKINGLY annoying stickers.
-Since you add bot to the group and allow it to delete sticker messages it watches all new messages and delete stickers immediately.
+Since you add bot to the group and allow it to delete messages it watches all new messages and delete stickers immediately.